Skip to content

 CPI for October at 2.4%

 Gas, mortgage interest and home repair and replacement costs were the major reasons for the price increase.
-If Gas has stayed steady, the real inflation would have been 1.9% for the same period (year over year), but thanks to continually soaring gas prices, Inflation is running at 2.4% year over year.
+If gas had stayed steady, the real inflation would have been 1.9% for the same period (year over year), but thanks to continually soaring gas prices, Inflation is running at 2.4% year over year.

 Will this cause a lowering of interest rates?
-With the rate continuing to stay within the area that the bank of Canada wants it to be, it will not cause a rate increase, however, with the swooning Loonie, that interest rate drop might not happen either.
+With the rate remaining within the range the Bank of Canada wants, it will not prompt a rate increase; however, with the swooning Loonie, that interest rate drop might not happen either.

-Sin areas continue to have healthy price increases as well (smoking and alcohol), but Energy is easily the biggest jump in the Stats Can “basket of goods” that they use to calculate the Consumer price index.
+Sin areas continue to see healthy price increases as well (e.g., smoking and alcohol), but Energy is easily the biggest jump in the Stats Can “basket of goods” they use to calculate the Consumer Price Index.

 Consumer Price Index and major components